 What I Do Here

-I am responsible for the College’s archive collections and run the reading room currently based in the McFarlane Library in Founder’s Tower which is open to College staff, students, external researchers and members of the public.
+I am responsible for the College’s archive collections and run the archive reading room which is open to College staff, students, external researchers and members of the public.
 I look after all aspects of collection management for the archive collections and am also interested in object and rare book collections.

 My first degree was in English Language and Scandinavian Studies from the University of Edinburgh (MA Hons 1999) where I specialised in sociolinguistics and historical linguistics as well as modern Danish language.
 I spent a year as a guest student at the University of Copenhagen and then returned to Denmark to teach English and to study WW2 history at Aarhus University.
 I completed a part-time PhD at the University of Edinburgh in 2013, with my thesis titled ‘Publishing, translation, archives: Nordic children’s literature in the United Kingdom, 1950-2000’.
 I am an Associate of the Swedish-English Literary Translators’ Association (SELTA).

 I trained as an archivist at the University of Wales Aberystwyth (MScEcon 2000/1) and wrote my dissertation on 19th century antiquarian records in Herefordshire.
 I am a Registered member of the Archives and Records Association from 2005-2019 and became one of the first Fellows of the ARA following the first pilot of this new level of ARA membership in spring 2019.
-I am also an Associate of the Museums Association (equivalent to ARA Registered status) and a Fellow of the Society of Antiquaries of London and the Royal Historical Society.
+I am also an Associate of the Museums Association (equivalent to ARA Registered status) and a Fellow of both the Society of Antiquaries of London and the Royal Historical Society.